hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 religions which have drunk the water of life at that fountain of light, the Vedas — Hinduism and Buddhism — alone are reviving?

-The restless Western atheist or agnostic finds in the Gitâ or in the *Dhammapada* the only place where his soul can anchor.
+The restless Western atheist or agnostic finds in the Gitā or in the *Dhammapada* the only place where his soul can anchor.

 The tables have been turned, and the Hindu, who saw through tears of